 - If your organization already has monitoring points, navigate to > Manage Monitoring Points > Add Monitoring Points.
 Otherwise, you will automatically be taken to the first step of the Add Monitoring Point wizard.

-- Save the .zip to your USB stick.
+- Copy the .zip file to your blank USB stick.

-- Making sure that your monitoring point is on and fully-booted, insert the USB stick.
+- Confirm that your monitoring point is powered on and in a ready state.

 Connect to the network

-At this point, you must connect the monitoring point to the network.
+To physically connect the monitoring point to the network:

 - Verify that the switch you’ll be connecting to has its default port speed and duplex set to auto-negotiate.

-- Using a standard Ethernet cable, connect the monitoring point to the switch using the Primary network connection (See Monitoring Points.
+- Using a standard Ethernet cable, connect the monitoring point to the switch using the monitoring point’s Primary network connection (See Monitoring Points.
 Look in the “port descriptions” section for your monitoring point).
 A cabling diagram can be found in Monitoring Point Cabling.

-When adding a new monitoring point to APM, you are prompted to enter its location.
-This setting provides essential context for the data that the monitoring point collects.
-APM is all about monitoring from the perspective of your end users, and the location setting effectively declares where those users are geographically.
+When adding a new monitoring point to APM, you need to specify its location.
+This setting provides essential geographical context for the data that the monitoring point collects.

 Cable for Usage monitoring